+I’ve been thinking the past few days about the utility of silent signals.
 I’m always playing around with things and trying to figure out if there’s a way to improve what I’m currently doing.
-One thing I want to talk about is how we, as humans, love to give voice commands multiple times.
-I’ve been thinking the past few days about the utility of silent signals.
-What that means, is you just using your leash and hand signals and not actually speaking to the dog.
+I want to talk about how we, as humans, love to give voice commands multiple times.
+That means you are just using your leash and hand signals and not actually speaking to the dog.

-In the initial drill I teach people, which centers around place training, I have them take their dog off the bed and settle for a moment, then I have my clients put the dog in a heel position and relax the leash.
-The dog is behind the front of their body on the left side, and the leash is slack but I don’t put a voice command to that.
+In the initial drill, I teach people, which centers around place training.
+I have them take their dog off the bed and settle for a moment; then, I have my clients put the dog in a heel position and relax the leash.
+The dog is behind the front of their body on the left side.
+The leash is slack, but I don’t put a voice command to that.

-I really like the fact that we’re not going to tell the dog to sit, or to heel, we’re just going to stop there as a default position and we aren’t going to name it.
-I think that’s useful because we’re going to just show the dog this thing and we aren’t going to say a word.
-We will reward them, and then the dog then is going to believe that this is a default position they should be in when they don’t know what else to do.
+I like the fact that we’re not going to tell the dog to sit or to heel.
+We’re just going to stop there as a default position, and we aren’t going to name it.
+I think that’s useful because we’re going to show the dog this thing, and we aren’t going to say a word.
+We will reward them.
+Then the dog will believe that this is a default position.
+That they should be in it when they don’t know what else to do.

 Think about that.
-Go do a place training drill, 5-10 minutes max.
-Put your leash on the dog and the treat pouch on your left side of your body.
+Do a place training drill, 5-10 minutes max.
+Put your leash on the dog and the treat pouch on the left side of your body.
 Then put your dog on their bed.
-When they’re coming off, call that “free” and walk away maybe 5-10 steps.
-When you turn back to put your dog back on the bed, just have your dog stop in the heel position, then slack the leash for about 10 seconds.
+Call that “free” and walk away maybe 5-10 steps when they’re coming off.
+When you turn back to put your dog on the bed, have your dog stop in the heel position.
+Then slack the leash for about 10 seconds.

-After that, begin to guide them back to the bed and say “go to your bed” and when they get on.
-You should then tell them what a great dog they are, gesture them into the down and tell them again what a great dog they are for that.
+Next, begin to guide them back to the bed.
+Say, “go to your bed.”
+When you get back on, you should tell them what a great dog they are.
+Gesture them into the down and tell them again what a great dog they are for that.
 Then, do it all over again, maybe 5 times or so.

-It would be interesting for me to get feedback from you guys if you think your dog is looking for that heeling position more and more.
-I use that position for my dogs so often, I think it’s a perfect position to get a dog into without actually putting a voice command to it.
+It would be great to get feedback from you all if your dog is looking for that heeling position more often.
+I use that position for my dogs often.
+I think it’s a perfect position to get a dog into without actually putting a voice command to it.